Private vs NHS sick notes: what’s the difference and which do you need?

 Clinical Review & Eligibility

-Private medical certificates issued through MedicalCert are reviewed individually by GMC-registered UK doctors in accordance with UK clinical standards.
+Private medical certificates issued through MedicalCert are reviewed individually by GMC-registered UK doctors in accordance with UK clinical standards and the General Medical Council’s Good Medical Practice guidelines.
 Every application is assessed on its own merits.

 All documentation reviewed by GMC-registered doctors